Bugatti Chiron: Top speed achievement

 On 2 August 2019, Bugatti test driver Andy Wallace achieved a speed of 490.484 kph in a pre-production Chiron Super Sport 300+ prototype at Volkswagen's test facility in Ehra-Lessien.
 The speed was verified by the TÜV, Germany's Technical Inspection Association.
 In its final production form, the Chiron SS 300+ has different seats, no roll-cage, standard ride height and an electronically limited top speed of 440 kph.

 The car was developed under Bugatti head exterior designer Frank Heyl in collaboration with Italian automobile engineering firm Dallara and tyre manufacturer Michelin over the course of six months.
 The overall length of the car was increased by 9.8 in and it is fitted by a laser-controlled ride height system in order to reduce drag.
 To further reduce drag and aid aerodynamics, the electronically controlled rear wing was removed and was replaced with a long tail incorporating a rear wing with a short cross-section.
 A full roll cage was added for safety reasons, and the passenger seat was removed to make way for data recording equipment used to validate the record run.
 The car incorporates an exhaust system first introduced on the Bugatti Centodieci in order to further reduce aerodynamic drag.
 Mechanically, the engine was modified to generate 1177 kW of power output with no changes to the gearbox and all-wheel-drive system.

 Production

 Marketing

-The Chiron was recreated in Lego as 2018's annual Technic sports car.
+The Chiron was recreated in Lego as 2018's biennial Technic sports car.
 It was released on 1 June 2018 as a 1:8 scale model with 3,600 individual parts.

 On 30 August 2018, Lego unveiled a working full-sized model of the Chiron.
 It was constructed almost entirely with Lego Technic elements (339 unique types, over 1,000,000 pieces in total) with exceptions for the Bugatti badge, the wheels, a steel frame, a steel roll cage, a steel drive chain and the seat belts.
 The engine was created from 2,304 Lego Power Function motors found in standard models; it was estimated to produce 4 kW and 92 Nm of torque.
 The car was test driven by Andy Wallace, Bugatti's official test driver, at Volkswagen's Ehra-Lessien test track.
 Top speed is 20 km/h.